nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 So if you don't have yet a remote server on which you can install Docker, so that you can try multi-host network, fear not, we have a workaround.
 For such cases, Docker provides us with a new tool, called "docker-machine". "docker-machine" can do several things, one of which is to create optimized, small-size Virtual Machines in which Docker is installed.

-I'm going to show you to setup a cluster of docker-machines to emulate some remote servers.
+I'm going to show you how to setup a cluster of docker-machines to emulate some remote servers.
 In the rest of the article I'm going to try and show both ways: with a server and with docker-machines.

 I just want to clarify things, in order to prevent confusion: in our case, docker-machine's only purpose is to create separated virtual machines that we will use as if they were remote servers.
 That's all.
 If you do have a remote server on hands, I suggest you use it: you just need to adapt the IP addresses and get rid of the docker-machine commands.